gerbera/gerbera/doc/transcoding.rst

 -----------------

 Sometimes you encounter a container format but want to transcode it only if it has a specific codec inside.
-Provided that MediaTomb was compiled with ffmpeg support we offer fourcc based transcoding settings for AVI files.
+Provided that Gerbera was compiled with ffmpeg support we offer fourcc based transcoding settings for AVI files.
 A sample configuration for a profile with fourcc specific settings would look like that:

 .. code-block:: xml